|Common Names||Papa rucki, Choque pitu, Ocucuri|

 |Citation||Juzepczuk & Bukasov: Trudy vsecouz. sezda genetike 3:609.
 1929|

-Solanum curtilobum is perhaps better included among the cultivated species than the wild, but as species that has one quarter wild genetics, the dividing line isn’t entirely clear.
+Solanum curtilobum is perhaps better included among the cultivated species than the wild, but as species that has two-fifths wild genetics, the dividing line isn’t entirely clear.
 This species is treated more like a wild species in breeding programs.
 Of the three frost-resistant hybrid species, this is the most similar to domesticated tetraploid potatoes and the easiest to breed with.
 The specific epithet means “short nightshade,” which might refer to the whole plant, but probably refers to the often short, broad leaves.

 Although it has an odd ploidy, S. curtilobum is self-compatible and is able to cross with other 4EBN species.
 These crosses typically produce near-tetraploid aneuploids; that is, tetraploids with some extra chromosomes.
 If these aneuploids are backcrossed to the tetraploid parent or produce seed through self-pollination, they tend to lose the extra chromosomes.

 S. curtilobum has not been synthesized by crossing the putative parent species.
 This might be because it is hard to get the required 2n gamete from S. juzepczukii or it could be an indication that the hypothesized parents are not correct.

 Vega (1995) found that this species is a little more frost tolerant than domesticated potato.

 |Condition||Type||Level of Resistance||Source|

 |Frost||Abiotic||Somewhat resistant||Machida-Hirano 2015|

 |Meloidogyne spp.
 (Root Knot Nematode)||Invertebrate||Somewhat resistant||Machida-Hirano 2015|